Release Notes for Coreform Cubit 2021.3

 Released: 10 March 2021

-Note: You will need to download a new license file, from your user account, for the 2021.3 release due to the completion of our new versioning scheme (see below).
+Due to the completion of our new versioning scheme (see below), the 2021.3 release will require all users to download a new license file from the “My Licenses” section of their Coreform account.
 This is a one-time occurrence and you will not need to do this again for the remainder of your license term.

 Version Numbering